Our Team

 Ashley Barrett

-Ashley Mann: Spay/Neuter and Donations Coordinator
+Spay/Neuter and Donations Coordinator

 Megan began as a volunteer shortly after Ambassador's opened.
 Megan supports social media, the website, data entry and various other digital needs.